bmd-lab/structure-prototypes/README.md

 ## 📊 Data Availability

+Each Directory inculde all the cif files for the certain stoichiometry group

-The full lists of prototypes is freely available on GitHub.
+The full lists of prototypes is available at the ```unique_structures.txt``` file.
 Each prototype is shown with the following information:
 * **Filename** (as obtained from the Materials Project)
 * **Chemical formula**
 * **Match count** (how many materials matched this prototype)